-Going concern considerations
+> Going concern considerations

 The Company has financed its operating cash requirements primarily through the issuance of share capital.
 The Company's ability to realize the carrying value of its assets and to continue as a going concern is based upon the continued support from the Company's shareholders and the successful execution of the Company's strategic plan to improve the scale and profitability of its business to achieve future profitable operations.
 It will be necessary for the Company to raise additional funds from time to time for the continued execution of its strategic plan.
 These funds may come from sources which include the issuance of shares, the issuance of debt or alternative sources of financing.
-During the year ended December 31, 2021, the Company completed two rounds of non-brokered private placement financing totaling \$5.16 million and one bought-deal financing totaling \$4.60 million and the total financing expenses spent were \$341,272.
-As a result of the increase in cash and working capital from the financings, in addition to the anticipated cash flows expected to be achieved from the execution of the Company's strategic plan in the next twelve months,
+During the three months ended March 31, 2022, the Company obtained a Line of Credit (Note 15) totaling \$1.88 million.
+As a result of the increase in cash and working capital from this financing as well as the anticipated cash flows expected to be achieved from the execution of the Company's strategic plan in the next twelve months, Plurilock has concluded that there is no material uncertainty with respect to the Company's ability to continue as a going concern for the next twelve months.

-^{} Reflects the amount recorded as expense in the consolidated statement of loss and comprehensive loss.
+\ Reflects the amount recorded as expense in the condensed interim consolidated statement of loss and comprehensive loss.
 The fair value of stock-based compensation is measured at grant date and is recognized as an expense over the vesting period.